oagudo/outbox/README.md

 ## FAQ

-### What happens when running multiple service instances?
+### What happens when multiple instances of my service use the library?

 When running multiple instances of your service, each with its own reader, be aware that: